-- If you are an employee who experiences interpersonal violence, you may contact your relevant department or unit to request a change in their transportation or working situations.
-Employees may contact Violence Prevention and Threat Management at NC State for additional information, or the Title IX Coordinator in OIED. - The university is committed to complying with all judicial no-contact, restraining and protective orders and will assist victims in this process.
+- If you are an employee who experiences sexual misconduct or interpersonal violence, you may contact your relevant department or unit to request a change in their transportation or working situations.
+Employees may contact Violence Prevention and Threat Management at NC State or the Title IX Coordinator in OIED for additional information. - The university is committed to complying with all judicial no-contact, restraining and protective orders and will assist victims in this process.

-Anonymous Reporting of Sexual Misconduct, Relationship or Interpersonal Violence
+Anonymous Reporting of Sexual Misconduct or Interpersonal Violence